ProgrammersOfVilnius/pov-simple-backup/pov-simple-backup.rst

              back them up.
 -o           Overwrite existing backup files instead of aborting.
 -s           Skip existing backup files instead of aborting.
--f FILENAME  Use the specified config file instead of ``/etc/pov/backup``.
+-S           Instead of taking a backup, estimate the size of backups -f FILENAME  Use the specified config file instead of ``/etc/pov/backup``.